Skip to Content

 One of the many beautiful rivers on the O trek in Torres del Paine

-Where does the O trek start?
+Where does it start?

 The O circuit starts at Hotel Las Torres (Central campsite).
 The nearest park entrance is Laguna Amarga.
-The circuit can be walked only counterclockwise (from Central campsite to Serón to Dickson etc.).
+The circuit can be walked only counterclockwise (from the Central campsite to Serón to Dickson etc.).

-Can you do the O circuit without a guide?
+Can you hike without a guide?

 Yes, you can do the O circuit in Torres del Paine independently without a guide.